provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.sharding.v1.MsgUpdateRequest"></a>

 ### MsgUpdateRequest
-MsgUpdateRequest reads from the store
+MsgUpdateRequest reads from the store and then writes to the store

 | Field | Type | Label | Description |